Mitigating Subject Dependency in EEG Decoding with Subject-Specific Low-Rank Adapters: On the Difficulty of Multi-Subject Training

 Further, assume that we have latent random variables $\mathcal{Z} = \xi(\mathcal{X},s)$ as intermediates on the map from $\mathcal{X}$ to $\mathcal{Y}$, where we define $\xi$ as a transformation to latent representation.
 Then we can write

 Concerning the first term of Equation~\eqref{eq:prob2} we assume that

 which states that once the latent representation $\mathcal{Z}$ is known, the participant index $s$ and the datapoint $x_{sj}$ provide no additional information about the label $y_{sj}$.
 This conditional independence assumption implies that $\mathcal{Z}$ serves as a sufficient statistic of $x_{sj}$ to predict $y_{sj}$.
-A key step is to verify whether this property holds for the proposed method.

 The second term of Equation~\eqref{eq:prob2}, $p(\mathcal{Z} \mid \mathcal{X}, s)$, describes how the latent representation is learned.
 Specifically,

 i.e., $\xi$ is treated as a stochastic latent variable in the representation space $\mathcal{Z}$, sampled conditionally on the input $\mathcal{X}$ and the participant index $s$.
 The subject-specific map $\xi(\mathcal{X},s)$ is parameterized by a set of general weights and a subject-specific low-rank correction.